Trae Berhow, Colbey Ross and Jade' Smith will be Waves in 2017-18.

 The Waves' first-round exit at the CBI gives them an 18-14 record for the second straight year.

-Martin A. Folb's photos of the Waves-Toreros game from Firestone Fieldhouse.
+USA Today Sports Images and Martin A. Folb photos of the Waves-Gaels game from Firestone Fieldhouse.

-Martin A. Folb's photos of the Waves' thrilling 71-70 home victory over the Lions.
+Martin A. Folb's photos of the Waves' 99-83 win over the Cougars in Firestone Fieldhouse.

-Martin A. Folb's photos of the Waves-Vikings game in Firestone Fieldhouse.
+Martin A. Folb's photos of the Waves' 82-72 win over the Tigers in Firestone Fieldhouse.

 Now in his sixth season as the head coach of the Pepperdine men's basketball team in 2016-17, Marty Wilson has firmly put the Waves back on the path to the triumphant days that he previously enjoyed as a player and assistant coach with the program.